AngryMaciek/SC4DA/README.md

 ## About

-* The following repository might be utilized to build a *conda* virtual environment asas a *docker* container
+* The following repository might be utilized to build a *conda* virtual environment as a *docker* container

 * It may serve for both exploratory data analysis, tool/package/workflow development as well as a container to execute the software in.

-* The architecture behind base image is linux, 64bit.
+* The architecture behind *docker* base image is linux, 64bit.
 Virtual environment is dedicated to this system.

-* Interactive data inspection can be carried out in Jupyter Lab (Python and R kernels) or RStudio (R).
+* Interactive data inspection can be carried out in Jupyter Lab (kernels: Python 3, R, Clojure, Groovy, Java, Kotlin, Scala, SQL) or RStudio (R).

 * Main tools and packages of the environment are listed in `environment.yml`.
 To see the full list please take a look at `docker-build.log`.

 ## Creating and running a docker container

-Provided you have `docker` installed.
+Provided you have *docker* installed.
 In order to build a container please clone this repository and execute `docker build`:

 ```bash